Top 8 Free Things to Do in Kansas City, Missouri

 Wait Are You Waiting For?

-Now that you know all of the amazing, free things to do in Kansas City, Missouri, there’s only one question left.
+Now that you know all of the amazing, great things to do in Kansas City, Missouri, there’s only one question left.

 What are you waiting for?